 Zanna Ramaekers

-Zanna Ramaekers is a PhD candidate within the Organs as a Gateway to Europe research project.
+Zanna Ramaekers is a PhD candidate within the Organs as a Gateway to Europe research project (2023-2026).

 Prior research has found that the organ trade has become a means of overcoming barriers and crossing borders in migration journeys.
 However, little remains known about the interaction between migration dynamics and the organ trade.
 To fill these gaps, Zanna's PhD project firstly aims to contextualize the organ trade within migration trajectories through the narrated experiences and considerations of people-on-the-move vis-à-vis the sale of their organs.
 Secondly, the aim is to parallel these experiences against those of transplant professionals- what are their attitudes, knowledge, and experiences towards organ sale in restrictive migration control context and growing waiting lists for patients.

-Zanna will conduct ethnographic fieldwork in Greece, Turkey, and The Netherlands.
-In addition to the traditional ethnographic methods – participant observation and interviews, she intends to incorporate innovative visual (peer-research) methods such as cognitive sketch mapping and/or photo/film/audio-journaling, to expand means for narration.
+Zanna is conducting ethnographic fieldwork in Greece, Turkey, Italy, Bulgaria and The Netherlands.
 With her research, she intends to generate new knowledge on the organ trade by exploring the strain between agency of people-on-the-move and the creation/exploitation of vulnerability and precariousness.
 Preliminary research questions include:

 1. What restrictions do, or have, people-on-the-move face(d) in exercising their (im)mobility and to what extent do they contribute to (considered) participation in the organ trade?